The Ultimate Whitsundays Travel Guide

 Where is the Whitsundays?

-- Driving North from Mackay – Airlie Beach is 1 hour 45 minutes away on the Bruce Highway.
+- Driving North from Mackay – Airlie Beach is 1 hour 45 minutes on the Bruce Highway.

 - Airlie Beach to Cedar Creek Falls: A 30-minute drive to a waterfall and swimming hole in Conway National Park.

 - Airlie Beach to Cape Gloucester: An hour’s drive to a stretch of sandy beach.
 Drop into the bar at Cape Gloucester Beach Resort at sunset.